DanielFitzsimmons/Javascript-Tubo/Nova Turbo JavaScript.novaextension/README.md

-**Nova Turbo JavaScript** A collection of commands and ES6-ready snippets for https://nova.app optimised **Javascript and Typescript**.
+**JavaScript Turbo** A collection of commands and ES6-ready snippets for https://nova.app optimised **Javascript and Typescript**.
 Based on: https://github.com/extrabacon/atom-turbo-javascript

 ## Details

-# nova-tubo-javascript (Beta)
+# javascript-turbo (Beta)

 ### Declarations